In search of the truth about Diana Nyad

 The following paragraph summarizes Nyad’s story.
 It includes details common to most or all of the six versions I’m familiar with:

-At dinner after one of her talks, Nyad meets an elderly woman (never named) who is originally from Krakow, Poland.
-Nyad identifies the woman as a survivor because she has numbers tattooed on her arm.
+At dinner after one of her talks, Nyad meets an elderly woman originally from Krakow, Poland.
+Nyad, who never names the woman, identifies her as a survivor because she has numbers tattooed on her arm.
 The woman tells Nyad her story: When she was three years old, the Gestapo came to her home in Krakow, killed her father, and forced her, her mother, and her six-year-old sister onto a train to Dachau, Germany.
 At Dachau, they were separated.
 The mother and sister went to the right, the three-year-old went to the left and never saw her family again.
 The Nazis then sent the three-year-old girl to serve as a sex slave to the camp’s SS officers.
 When the war ended, a French family adopted the little girl.
 She went on to live a life seemingly unaffected by her trauma.

 I asked Dr. Sybille Steinbacher about Nyad’s tale.
 Dr. Steinbacher directs Frankfurt’s Fritz Bauer Institute and holds its Chair for Research on the History and Impact of the Holocaust.
-She kindly forwarded my question to Dr. Barbara Distel, who directed Dachau’s memorial site from 1975 until she retired in 2008.
-With Dr. Distel’s permission, here are the pertinent parts of her response (lightly edited for readability):
+She forwarded my question to Dr. Barbara Distel, who directed Dachau’s memorial site from 1975 until she retired in 2008.
+With Dr. Distel’s permission, I’ve copied below the pertinent parts of her response (lightly edited for readability):

 (Complete email exchange here.)

 Nyad cobbles together her Holocaust tale from familiar details that few would think to dispute.
-Here are three of those elements and how they expose Nyad’s story as fraudulent:
+Here are three of those details and how they expose Nyad’s story as fraudulent:

 Extermination and concentration camps near Krakow and in or near Germany.
 When the Nazis liquidated the Krakow ghetto, they wouldn’t have sent people to Dachau because Auschwitz-Birkenau and Plaskow were much closer.
 Adapted from the map “Main Nazi Camps and Killing Sites” at “Facing History and Ourselves.”